-Exploring Physical Geography (1st edition).
+Exploring Physical Geography (2nd edition).
 Stephen Reynolds, Robert V. Rohli, Julia Johnson, Peter Waylen, Mark Andrew Francek.
 New York, NY: McGraw-Hill, 2014.

 There will also be McGraw-Hill Connect, which will be optional.
 This will provide an electronic version of the book to read, as well as their system for self-testing on the material.
-Either the physical book or the ebook will work for this course.
+Either the physical book or the ebook will work for this course as well as the first edition.